 Keep an eye on your bike.
 When parking at a public event, check your motorcycle periodically, especially immediately after leaving your bike, to make sure there are no suspicious individuals lurking about.

-If parking in a garage, block your bike with automobiles, close the garage door and make sure it is locked.
+If parking in a garage, block your bike with a car, close the garage door and make sure it is locked.
 Don’t store your registration papers in your bike’s storage compartment, tank bag or saddlebag.
 The safest place for this is at home.

 Uniquely mark and then photograph your bike.
 If thieves take your bike, note its unique markings to law enforcement using the photos you have taken.
 Keep your bike registration and insurance details on you when you ride.
 Be careful about giving out private information on where you live, work or play.